MichaelValladares/dotfiles/README.md

 # Who Am I?

-I am Michael Valladares (sspace), I am currently a Comupter Engineering Student and part time streamer.
+I am Michael Valladares, I am currently a Comupter Engineering Student.
 I have an interest in developing programs using vim and python.

 # How To Manage Your Own Dotfiles